adambard/learnxinyminutes-docs/elm.html.markdown

 -- Use case statements to pattern match on different possibilities. case aList of
   [] -> "matches the empty list"
-  x::xs -> "matches a list of at least one item whose head is " ++ toString x
+  [x]-> "matches a list of exactly one item, " ++ toString x x::xs -> "matches a list of at least one item whose head is " ++ toString x -- Pattern matches go in order.
+If we put [x] last, it would never match because -- x::xs also matches (xs would be the empty list).
+Matches do not "fall through".

+-- Pattern match on a Maybe.
 case List.head aList of
   Just x -> "The head is " ++ toString x
-  Nothing -> "The list was empty"
+  Nothing -> "The list was empty."

 {-- Functions --}